AlgyJr/ios_guides/Building-Data-driven-Apps-with-Parse.md

 #### 8.1.2.
 Subclassing PFObject

-You can also declare models that can be later used by using [native subclasses](http://blog.parse.com/announcements/stay-classy-objective-c-introducing-native-subclasses-for-parse-objects/), which help for autocomplete checks.
-In this case, we need to set the fields/properties ahead of time and annotating with the `@NSManaged` property:
+You can also declare models that subclass PFObject to make it more convenient to set and get properties.
+In order to subclass PFObject, create a new CocoaTouch class with a subclass of PFObject in the wizard, and manually declare that the class implements the PFSubclassing protocol.
+More details in the official documentation on subclassing [here](http://docs.parseplatform.org/ios/guide/#subclasses).
+See the snippet below for an example:

 ```swift
 // needs to be imported